Access | Bandwidth | Low demand on internet connections. |

 Learn more

-- Read answers to UBC Blogs frequently asked questions on the UBC support site.
+- Read answers to UBC Blogs frequently asked questions on the UBC Blogs support site.

-- One-on-one help is available during the weekly WordPress and Wiki Drop-In Clinics, generally held on Thursdays.
-Register for any upcoming UBC Blogs clinics on the CTLT events site.
+- One-on-one help with UBC Blogs is available during the weekly WordPress and Wiki Drop-In Clinics, generally held on Thursdays.
+Register for upcoming WordPress and Wiki clinics on the CTLT events site.